catsout/wallpaper-engine-kde-plugin/README.md

 ## About integrating into other desktop environments
 There is no general way.
 If there is a way to have good support for most desktop environments, why not we just require wallpaper engine itself to support linux.
 Some similar apps like [lively](https://github.com/rocksdanister/lively) and [ScreenPlay](https://store.steampowered.com/app/672870/ScreenPlay) can benefit from that, but that way doesn't exist.
 Actually the integration and implement are separated, for all integration ways, the implement is shared.
 So if there is a general way, we can move to it easily.

 The major work of this plugin is the scene wallpaper [renderer](src/backend_scene/wallpaper).
-If you want to integrating this into other desktop environments, here are some [examples](src/backend_scene/standalone_view).
+If you want to integrate this into other desktop environments, here are some [examples](src/backend_scene/standalone_view).
 Currently this renderer is rendering under vulkan and sharing to opengl texture which will be read by qml(plasmashell) in kde.
-You can integrate this renderer to anything that can show vulkan or opengl textures.
+You can integrate this renderer into anything that can show vulkan or opengl textures.

 ## Acknowledgments
 - [RePKG](https://github.com/notscuffed/repkg)